 - 3-4 tablespoons olive oil

-- salt and pepper to taste
+- lemon juice to taste

 - Cut into wedges: Remove the seeds.
 Cut the pumpkin into wedges, about 1.5 cm/ 0.6 inches thick.
-Place them in a bowl or in a casserole dish if you are baking them directly.
+Place them in a bowl or a casserole dish.

-- In a small bowl mix together the roughly chopped garlic and the spices.
+- Spice mixture: In a small bowl, mix the grated garlic and the spices.
 Add the olive oil and stir to blend.
 You could add more olive oil if you wish, but I don't find it necessary.
 Add salt and pepper to taste.

 - Serve hot with yogurt tahini dip or as a side dish.

 - Hokkaido is also called red Kuri squash; you will not have to peel it.
 Butternut squash can be used instead; butternut squash has to be peeled before roasting.